PhyloGrok/AnalyzeNetworksAndPathways/README.md

 ## B. Network analysis of miRNA-mRNA interaction networks

 Our approach in the analysis of miRNA-mRNA interaction networks utilizes the principles and algorithms of Graph Theory.
 Graph Theory provides a formalized data structure and mathematical system for analysis of networks (Chartrand and Zhang, 2012).
-In the following section, we utilize and experimental system from Robinson's NIH postdoctoral research projects.
-These include a methodology for X- and Y- projection of bipartite graphs (Robinson & Henderson 2018), Nanostring miRNA expression profiles from miR-transfected in vitro intestinal epithelial cell culture expression system (Joseph et al. 2018), and Nanostring mRNA expression profiles from the same biosamples (Robinson 2020).
+In the following section, we utilize and experimental system from Robinson's NIH postdoctoral research projects, from which all data has been made publicly available.
+These include:
+1. Methodology for X- and Y- projection of bipartite graphs (Robinson & Henderson 2018, https://doi.org/10.1186/s13104-018-3126-y),
+2. Nanostring miRNA expression profiles from miR-transfected in vitro intestinal epithelial cell culture expression system (Joseph et al. 2018), with raw Nanostring expression data available in the NCBI GEO database (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE133586)
+3. Nanostring mRNA expression profiles from the same biosamples (Robinson 2019, ), with raw Nanostring expression data available in the NCBI GEO database

 <b>1.
 Summarizing miRNA-mRNA interactions: Histograms.</b>